afiorg9000/Women-GENAI-Hackathon/README.md

 # GEN AI WOMXN HACKATHON
 ## Enclothed
-Welcome to *Enclothed*, your personal virtual fitting room accessible right from your collaboration environment!
+Welcome to *Enclothed*, your personal virtual fitting room accessible right from your colab!
 With *Enclothed*, you can upload photos to create an AI version of yourself, choose your body type and measurements, and try out clothes with confidence—all in the comfort of your own space.

 ### Technologies Used
 - **Python**: For scripting and automation.